Housing benefit: How to claim

 Mixed age couples

-You'll be financially worse off on universal credit so it's important to claim housing benefit and pension credit before 15 May 2019 if you qualify.
+In most cases, you won't get as much money on universal credit so it's important to claim housing benefit and pension credit now if you can.

 Who can’t claim